junxit/us-congress-code/title-16/chapter-1/sec-460qqq-3.md

     - **(C)** include a plan for litter cleanup and public lands awareness campaign on public lands in and around the Conservation Area; and
     - **(D)** include a recommendation on the location for a right-of-way for a rural roadway to provide the city of Henderson with access to the Conservation Area, in accordance with the application numbered N–65874.
 - **(c)** *Uses* The Secretary shall allow only such uses of the Conservation Area that the Secretary determines will further the purpose described in section 460qqq of this title.
-- **(d)** *Motorized vehicles* Except as needed for administrative purposes or to respond to an emergency, the use of motorized vehicles in the Conservation Area shall be permitted only on roads and trails designated for the use of motorized vehicles by the management plan developed under subsection (b) of this section.
+- **(d)** *Motorized vehicles* Except as needed for administrative purposes or to respond to an emergency, the use of motorized vehicles in the Conservation Area shall be permitted only on roads and trails designated for the use of motorized vehicles by the management plan developed under subsection (b).
 - **(e)** *Withdrawal*
   - **(1)** *In general* Subject to valid existing rights, all public land in the Conservation Area is withdrawn from—
     - **(A)** all forms of entry and appropriation under the public land laws;